Facilities where the building’s performance is part of your performance.

 No matter the building type, it still lands on your desk.

-- Complaints and perceptions travel faster than conte xt.
+- Complaints and perceptions travel faster than context.

 - Leadership and visitors see the building long before they see the work behind it.